✍🏼 Reporting Fellow at The Oregonian/OregonLive

 Previous bylines: The Boston Globe, Portland Mercury, Portland Monthly Magazine, Willamette Week, Harvard University

-- M.S. in Communications, Journalism Innovation – Syracuse University, Syracuse, NY (degree anticipated June 2022)
+- M.S. in Communications, Journalism Innovation – Syracuse University, Syracuse, NY (June 2022)

 - B.A. in Journalism – Emerson College, Boston, MA (May 2015)